 The curriculum is designed to be taught primarily in a virtual classroom using high definition videoconferencing technology.
 To begin the program, there will be a required five-day session in Waco, Texas, which will enable students and faculty to get to know each other and to begin the first two courses.
 Another required five-day session in Waco will be held early in the third summer session.

-There will be four comprehensive exams, one at the end of each of the four tracks, except the teaching track.
+There will be three comprehensive exams, one at the end of each of the three tracks.
 They will take the place of a final exam in each of these courses and will include content from all of the courses within the track.
-Below are the courses in each track (an asterisk indicates an exam following the course).Faith in Practice
+Below are the courses in each track and the semesters when the exams will be given.
+(An asterisk denotes the course in which the exam is given.)Faith in Practice

-All four comprehensive exams must be passed prior to enrolling in SWO 6V99 -Dissertation.
+All three comprehensive exams must be passed prior to enrolling in SWO 6V99 -Dissertation.

 Summer Term (Term begins with 5 days on campus)